Model 1171 - 1:1 ATU Current Balun, 1 - 54 MHz, 5kW

 This is a departure from the normal 1:1 isolation/choke balun and utilizes a bifilar pair designed to maximize inter winding breakdown voltage.found on multiband antennas such as doublets and multiband loops.
 The balun functions to transform balanced twin lead, ladder line or open wire to unbalanced coaxial feedline while providing high levels of choking impedance to stop common mode currents from entering equipment.
 This balun is also excellent for use installed between a remote auto tuner and multiband antenna to suppress common mode allowing a cleaner more accurate match.
 Because the characteristic impedance of the bifilar pair used to wind the 1171 is approximately 100 ohms, we do NOT recommended this balun for use with antennas resonant at or near 50 ohms.
 Ex. monoband dipole, fan dipole, yagi/beam antenna etc.

 This balun is NOT wound with the normal 50 ohm pair, rather the design criteria is maximizing inter-conductor breakdown voltage which results in a 97 ohm pair.
-Consequently, this balun is intended primarily for use with multiband wire antennas such as doublets and loops where there will be a wide range of impedance values generated across the different bands and a tuner is required for the final match.
+Consequently, this balun is intended primarily for use with multiband wire antennas such as doublets and loops where there will be a wide range of impedance values generated across multiple bands and with a tuner required for the final match.
 Use with coaxial fed monoband wire antennas is not recommended.

 With wire antennas being used primarily on the lower HF bands, choking impedance for this balun has been shifted to provide maximum performance on the 160m through 40m bands.
 However, this ferrite mix also provides excellent common mode control on the upper HF bands where high choking impedance levels are not as critical.
 It is best installed outdoors to minimize the chance of RF entering the operating position from the balanced feedline.

 For a good graphical explanation of why this design works well, read through Steve's (G3TXQ) website page